lstep/clicPOST/documentation/popup-component.md

 ## Overview

-The popup component (`popup.js`) serves as the primary user interface for the clicPOST Chrome extension.
-It provides configuration options for server settings, custom headers, and tags, while also enabling users to send webpage data to a configured remote server.
+The popup component (`popup.js`) serves as the streamlined user interface for the clicPOST Chrome extension.
+It focuses on the primary action of sending webpage data with tags, while configuration options for server settings and custom headers have been moved to a dedicated options page.
 The popup appears when users click the extension icon in the Chrome toolbar.

 This component manages user settings persistence, dynamic header configuration, and provides immediate feedback for user actions through status messages and visual indicators.